Imago

 ADVERTISEMENT

-This would give the Big Ten a large amount of cash up front in exchange for a share, or “equity,” in a new company that the Big Ten plans to create.
-This means UC Investments would partly own the new business and earn money from it in the future, while the Big Ten would get immediate funds to grow and expand its operations.
+This would give the Big Ten a large amount of cash up front for a share, or “equity,” in a new company that the Big Ten plans to create.
+This means UC Investments would partly own the latest business and earn money from it in the future.
+On the flip side, the Big Ten would get immediate funds to grow and expand its operations.

-For schools such as Penn State, this deal could be a big help financially.
+This deal could be a massive financial help for schools such as Penn State.
 College sports are becoming more commercialized, and getting money from investors like UC Investments can provide quick financial relief.
-With their share of the Big Ten’s payout, Penn State could cover debts, improve facilities, and avoid financial struggles.
-In simple terms, the Big Ten would be trading a bit of its future profits for a big lump sum of money now, money that can help its schools stay stable and competitive.
+With its share of the Big Ten’s payout, Penn State could cover debts, enhance facilities, and evade financial battles.
+In simple terms, the Big Ten would be trading a bit of its future profits for a significant lump sum of money now, money that can help its schools stay stable and competitive.

 More about Big 10s potential partnership with UC fund

-The Big Ten Conference is close to making a huge financial move that could change how college sports work.
-According to ESPN, the league is preparing to approve a deal worth more than $2 billion, which would bring major cash to its 18 schools.
+The Big Ten Conference is close to making a substantial financial move that could change how college sports work.
+According to ESPN, the league is preparing to approve a deal worth more than $2 billion, bringing significant cash to its 18 schools.
 The plan involves creating a new company called Big Ten Enterprises, which would handle all media rights and sponsorship deals.
-Ownership would be shared between the schools, the conference office, and an investment fund connected to the University of California’s pension system, which reportedly beat out private equity firms with a better offer.

 ADVERTISEMENT